drewrwilson/mozfest-2016-stencils/README.md

 ### Share an idea

 Are you not very artistic but have a good idea for a stencil?
 You could create [a new issue](https://github.com/drewrwilson/mozfest-stencils/issues/new) on this github project and I'll read it

+## Other related projects

+You might also be interested in [Stencil Validator](https://drewrwilson.com/stencilvalidator/) (here's the [code on github](https://github.com/drewrwilson/stencilvalidator))--it's a web tool to check if a given design is a valid stencil that could be produced with a laser cutter.
+If you're a javascript wizard who knows how to work with SVGs, you could be a huge help on that project.